asierzaragoza/ayu/README.md

 # Usage

+## Preprocessing

-## Running SignalP6, TMBed and IPC2 separately
+## Running external programs: SignalP6, TMBed, IPC2
 Prediction of signal peptide and transmembrane regions is the most time- and resource-consuming step of the process.
 Therefore, some users might prefer to run TMBed and SignalP6 separately (or in a computer cluster) in order to speed up the prediction.

 ### SignalP6.0